GeorgeGkas/iaas-debian/Readme.md

 We can now update our system without the need to sign in as root.
 Moreover, we can run any other command we'd like as a root user, just by inserting `sudo` at the beginning.

-From now on, every time we want to create a new user and allow him to execute commands as root, we have to run the `usermod` command we introduced above.
+From now on, every time we want to create a new user and allow him to execute commands as root, we have to run the `useradd` command we introduced above.

 ## Delete a User

 Now that we have set up our primary user, we're going to delete the user that was provided to us in the beginning (named `user` in my case).

 ```
-deluser –remove-all-files user
+deluser -–remove-all-files user
 ```

 The above command remove `user` from the system, deletes his home directory and all the files owned by this user.